nattelog/thesis/README.md

-My thesis for the course TDDD89.
+My material for the course TDDD89.

+The latest compiled pdf is found in the `thesis` folder.